KaiserTim/recombination/README.md

 The distance histogram shows a stark difference between the models, with EDM having much closer matches, overall and on average.
 This could be explained by memorization or the superior image quality of EDM.
 The per-sample visualization don't give any evidence here.

-## Follow-up

-### Changes
-Implemented SwAV as feature detector, because I need something that can:
-1. Process patches independently, without contextualizing them with the rest of the image
-2. Use a model whose inductive bias allows it to embed patches, i.e. very local crops of an image, without seeing the rest of the image

-Increased patch size to 16x16 and 8x8, resulting in 16 and 64 patches each.
-This reduces computational cost greatly and allowed for 100k instead of 25k training images.

-Results still don't make sense, with nearest neighbor patches seemingly not resembling each other.
-Entropy is almost constant across models and visualizations don't show any interpretable results.

 ## Problems/Limitations

-### TODO: Major problem here is that comparing patches instead of images is an unnatural usecase, few networks have been trained this way.
-This always leaves the problematic tradeoff between matching a models inductive bias (object scale vs resolution) and having big enough patches for the network to process meaningfully.

 ### Model Performance Disparities
-- EDM2 has vastly superior generative performance (FID/FDD) compared to VAEs, which biases nearest neighbor results
+EDM2 has vastly superior generative performance (FID/FDD) compared to VAEs, which biases nearest neighbor results.
-- Both NN distance (due to better image quality) and patch origin entropy (due to better distribution coverage) are affected
+Both NN distance (due to better image quality) and patch origin entropy (due to better distribution coverage) are affected by this.
-- Finding evenly matched models is challenging, as few VAEs can match diffusion model performance at high resolutions
+Finding evenly matched models is challenging, as few VAEs can match diffusion model performance at high resolutions.
-- Assumption of interpolation-style generalization in VAEs is crucial for comparing generalization mechanisms
+The assumption of interpolation-style generalization in VAEs is crucial for comparing generalization mechanisms, leaving no other choices.

-### Patch Size and Resolution Issues
+### Matching image or patch to model scale
-- Working with 16 or 64 patches per image results in very small patches, especially at lower resolutions
+Working with 16 or 64 patches per image results in very small patches, especially at lower resolutions, which networks have never seen during training.
-- On IN64, 4x4 patches are too small to capture meaningful patterns beyond micro-textures
-- Upscaling small patches (e.g., 16x16 or 8x8) to 224x224 for feature extraction creates artifacts
-- Feature extractors' inductive biases don't align with such small patches (SwAV was trained on crops ≥96x96)
-- Moving to IN512 helps with patch size issues but introduces storage and computation challenges
+Upscaling each patch to the "native" image resolution fixes that, but presents an unnatural image-scale to the network, that it also has never seen during training.
+This always leaves the problematic tradeoff between matching a models inductive bias (scaling the entire image) and matching a models' expected image scale (scaling the patches).
+Additionally, upscaling from small image resolutions, e.g. on IN64, introduces upscaling artifacts.

 ### Feature Extraction Limitations
 - DINOv2 contextualizes patches with the entire image, biasing the search for "reused" patches